beginning of content

 Mental health professionals

-8-minute read
+10-minute read

-What are the types of mental health professionals
+What are the types of mental health professionals?

 How do I find a mental health professional?

-If you're searching for help with a mental health problem, try talking to your doctor first.
-They can assess you, and can refer you to another health professional if needed.
+They can assess you, help you build a mental health treatment plan and refer you to another health professional if needed.
 They will be able to suggest the best type of mental health professional to help you.
-In some cases, your doctor will treat you themselves.
-Here are some tips for talking to your doctor about mental health issues.
+Depending on their training and experience, your doctor may also be able to treat you themselves.

-You need a referral from your doctor to see some health professionals, such as psychiatrists.
+You need a referral from your doctor to see some health professionals such as psychiatrists.

 If you live in a rural or remote area, you may not have access to all the different types of mental health professionals.
 Talk to your doctor about whether online programs or therapies might help you.
-There are many online mental health resources that are backed up by contact from a mental health specialist.
+There are many online mental health resources that are backed up with contact from a mental health specialist.

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.